-Factor in monthly breakouts, sun damage and a few fine lines, and most of us feel like smooth skin is out of our reach.
+If you factor in monthly breakouts, sun damage and a few fine lines, most of us feel like smooth skin is out of our reach.
 Fortunately, the skincare experts disagree.
 By making 12 simple changes to your beauty regimen, you could wake up looking like your best (and most radiant) self.

-According to Dr. Jessica Krant, a board-certified dermatologist and founder of Art of Dermatology on 5th Avenue, as well as assistant clinical professor of dermatology at SUNY Downstate Medical Center in New York City, the first step to smoother skin is to stop doing everything you're doing now.
+According to board-certified dermatologist Dr. Jessica Krant — who is also founder of Art of Dermatology on 5th Avenue and an assistant clinical professor of dermatology at SUNY Downstate Medical Center in New York City — the first step to smoother skin is to basically stop doing everything you're already doing.

-You may think the key to smooth skin is a super clean face, but that's not true.
-In fact, too much washing will probably do more damage than good.
-"It's important to gently remove makeup and actual dirt from the skin, but it's a bit of a myth that we have to scrub ourselves squeaky clean two or three times daily," says Krant.
-"Sometimes overwashing can produce the same overdryness and irritation that anti-aging products can create.
+"It's important to gently remove makeup and actual dirt from the skin, but it's a bit of a myth that we have to scrub ourselves squeaky clean two or three times daily," advises Krant.
+"Sometimes overwashing can produce the same over-dryness and irritation that anti-aging products can create.
 When we wash too much and strip away the skin's natural, healthy, moisturizing oils, we create redness and flakiness, and the skin actually gets a counterproductive signal to start producing more oil to keep itself protected.
 This is how we can end up both dry and oily at the same time.
 Reduce the amount of cleansing and let the skin relax."

-We know it's tempting to squeeze and pick at any zits that happen to show up on your face, but don't.
-"Manage acne gently, with help from your dermatologist, not your fingertips," says Krant.
+"Manage acne gently, with help from your dermatologist, not your fingertips," says Dr. Krant.
 "Anything you pick and and try to solve yourself will only last much longer and risk being permanently scarred.
 The right dermatologist can help you with an easy, ongoing preventive regimen that will help more."

 If you really want smooth skin, get rid of the dead, flaky skin on the surface.
 "It's a myth that exfoliation can dry or thin the skin," says healthy skin care expert and Skin Authority CEO Celeste Hilling.
 "Regular exfoliation speeds up the cell turnover process, allowing the body to produce moisture-bearing properties like hyaluronic acid.
 Exfoliation also helps to plump the skin by churning up elastin and collagen production."